Paulo Wanchope: International career

-He was a member of Costa Rica's youth national teams, playing in the 1995 FIFA World Youth Championship finals in the Qatar.
+He was a member of Costa Rica's youth national teams, playing in the 1995 FIFA World Youth Championship finals in Qatar.

 Wanchope would become hugely important to the senior Costa Rica national team, after making his debut in an October 1996 friendly match against Venezuela and playing for the team in the 2002 FIFA World Cup and several Gold Cups.
 On 8 October 2005, Wanchope became the all-time leading goal scorer for Los Ticos when he scored the first goal in a home win over the USA in the qualifying match that sent Los Ticos to the 2006 FIFA World Cup.
 Wanchope has twenty plus World Cup qualifier goals to his name.

 On 9 June 2006, he scored twice in the opening game of the 2006 World Cup, a 4–2 loss to Germany.
 These two goals made Wanchope the inaugural Costa Rican to score twice in one World Cup match, and put him alongside Rónald Gómez as the sole Costa Ricans ever to score more than one World Cup goal.
 After the defeat to Germany, Costa Rica were defeated by both Ecuador and Poland.
 Thus Costa Rica finished last in their group and failed to qualify for the second round.
-Wanchope played his last game for his country in January 2008 when Sweden had come to visit Costa Rica.
-He played 25 minutes and then he was substituted.
+Wanchope played his last game for his country in January 2008 against Sweden.
+He played 25 minutes before being substituted.

 Managerial career

-He managed Club Sport Herediano from 2008 to 2009.
+He managed Herediano from 2008 to 2009.
 He resigned citing that the team's performance was low, and that he wanted to further his studies in England.
 Having left Herediano, he expressed his dissatisfaction with the administration of the club.

 Wanchope became an assistant to the Costa Rica national team coach, Jorge Luis Pinto.
 Upon Pinto's departure after the 2014 FIFA World Cup, Wanchope took over as interim national team coach.

 In September 2014, he won the Copa Centroamericana with the Costa Rica national football team.
 On 31 January 2015, he was officially named as national team coach.

 On 12 August 2015, Wanchope resigned as manager of Costa Rica's national team following a post-match brawl with a steward.